juhasev/sample-ninja-help/project-dashboard.md

 - **Quota terminations** Total number of panelists terminated because of Quotas reached for that criteria.
 Mouse over to see percent from started.
 - **Profile terminations** Total number of panelists terminated because of Profile not being suitable for a particular project.
 Mouse over to see percent from started.
 - **Quality terminations** Total number of panelists terminated due to quality.
 Mouse over to see percent from started.
+- **Nonactionable** Total number of panelists returned back as nonactionable.
+This can happen for example if the panelists are sent to a router that does not find any available surveys.
 - **Duplicate terminations** Total number of panelists terminated due to duplicate.
 Mouse over to see percent from started.
 - **Security terminations** Total number of panelists terminated due to security check like **out of country**.
 Mouse over to see percent from started.
 - **Dropouts** Total number of panelist who dropped out from the survey or did not finish the survey.
 During a live project, "ongoing survey takers" fall in this bucket, so you may see a higher than expected rate at the beginning of the survey.